babyloniaapp/docs/logs.md

 <hr/>

 10.09.22 - The development of lottery contract is going on, team finalized a draft today.<br/>
-10.09.22 - We exploring options for vesting & locking contracts for BABY Token.<br/>
+10.09.22 - We are exploring options for vesting & locking contracts for BABY Token.<br/>

 ---